openvinotoolkit/open_model_zoo/demos/noise_suppression_demo/python/README.md

             --input=noisy.wav
             --output=cleaned.wav
 ```

+## Demo Inputs

+The application reads audio wave from the input file with given name.
+The input file has to have 16kHZ discretization frequency
+The model is also required demo arguments.

+## Demo Outputs
+The application outputs cleaned wave to output file.

 ## Demo Performance
 Even though the demo reports inference performance (by measuring wall-clock time for individual inference calls),